jwplayer/applicaster-docs/live/broadcast-live-events.md

 ## Create a live and upcoming shelf
 <img align="right" src="../img/live-and-upcoming-shelf.png" width="350">
 1. Create a playlist in JW Player that contain your live events
-1. Create a feed in Applicaster, and filter it on PRE_LIVE, LIVE_UNPUBLISHED and LIVE_PUBLISHED using parameter`?media_filtering=VCH.EventState:PRE_LIVE%2CVCH.EventState:LIVE_UNPUBLISHED%2CVCH.EventState:LIVE_PUBLISHED&media_filtering_mode=any`
+2. Create a feed in Applicaster, and filter it on PRE_LIVE, LIVE_UNPUBLISHED and LIVE_PUBLISHED using parameter`?media_filtering=VCH.EventState:PRE_LIVE%2CVCH.EventState:LIVE_UNPUBLISHED%2CVCH.EventState:LIVE_PUBLISHED&media_filtering_mode=any`
-1. Add a list component in Applicaster and link it to the newly created  feed
+3. Add a list component in Applicaster and link it to the newly created  feed
-1. Set autorefresh on 60 seconds to deal with VCH.EventState changes
+4. Set autorefresh on 60 seconds to deal with VCH.EventState changes
-1. Create a video landing page *without a player* and link it based on type live-future.
+6. Ensure the videos with type `live-future` link to a video landing page *WITHOUT a player*.
 See here
-  - Videos streams get type `live` in Applicaster based on:
-    - The stream is live based on`VCH.ScheduledStart` and `VCH.ScheduledEnd`, this will ensure the stream will be playable
-    - Or when the stream is live based on`VCH.EventState` is `LIVE_PUBLISHED`, to handle last-minute manual override of the scheduled time.
-1. Create a video landing page *WITH a player* and link it based on live-future.
+6. Ensure the videos with type `live` link to a video landing page *WITH a player*.
 See here
-   - Videos will get type `live-future` in Applicaster when it will starts in the future based on `VCH.ScheduledStart`

 ## Create a video-on-demand shelf of live events
 <img align="right" src="../img/live-vod-shelf.png" width="350">
 Live events will automatically become VOD streams in Broadcast Live